-For company assets this requires careful consideration of the source of the assets and whether they are owned by the company, or the beneficial interest retained by the party.
-There are cases that have succeeded in showing that one party was the true owner, for example in Read v Panzone and Read , the husband purchased a property but registered it in the name of a company.
+For company assets this requires careful consideration of the source of the assets and whether they are owned by the company and not the spouse in question.
+There are cases that have succeeded in showing that one spouse was the true owner, for example in Read v Panzone and Read , the husband purchased a property but registered it in the name of a company.
 The only shareholder of that company was his mother.
-The husband was found to be the beneficial owner of the property.
+The husband was found to be the true owner of the property.

 Who pays for the proceedings?

 As in most applications within financial proceedings, each party is normally responsible for their own costs.
 However, in some circumstances when the court considers there has been litigation misconduct the court may order one party to pay the costs of the other.

 If you are worried that your spouse is taking steps to move assets to frustrate any claim you may have on divorce, it is important to take legal advice as soon as possible.